ghayth82/CoRAE/README.md

 To install, use `$ pip install corae`

 ## Example
-Below code will run on a sample gene expression dataset and return top 50 genes
+Below code will run on a sample gene expression dataset and return top 10 gene Id
 ```python
 from CoRAE import CoRAEFeatureSelector
 import pandas as pd